 Enter: barre — the dance-inspired workout that uses a ballet barre in conjunction with Pilates, yoga, and other isometric strengthening exercises to help whip you into shape.
-In Chicago alone, there’s no less than 10 killer studios to get your fix, all of which approach the exercise in varying unique ways.
+In Chicago alone, there are no less than nine killer studios to get your fix, all of which approach the exercise in varying unique ways.
 Find the one that’s right for you below!

 As a spa and fitness center all in one, exhale Spa allows you to hit the mat for barre, barre + cardio, or barre + yoga before pampering yourself with a massage, facial, scrub, mani, or wax.
 It’s also stacked with all the amenities that come with a fully functional spa, including a changing room, zen lounge showers, and a steam room — ahhh!
 You’ll have peace of mind knowing that a high emphasis is placed on safety during these sweat-a-thons, with moves designed promote a healthy spine and stable core, plus, you’ll get personalized attention to ensure your positioning is on point and pain-free.

 Developed by a real-life dancer/choreographer, Carrie Rezabek Dorr, Pure Barre is the real deal.
 Classes use a tried-and-true method of warm-ups followed by targeted exercises for your arms, seat, thighs, and abs with intermediate stretches to “lift, tone, and burn.”
 More than that, however, is the focus on a mind-body connection, with instructors encouraging students to block out any outside noise in order to concentrate on the exercises at hand in an almost mediational manner.